-Since 2008, our volunteers have been walking the streets, the parks and the beaches in our community, providing homeless youth with meals, water, hygiene kits, socks, sleeping bags and backpacks, and referrals to community resources.
-Our goal is to help them establish a foothold that gets them off the streets.
-And we’ve learned that disrupting the pathway to chronic homelessness with innovative, sustainable solutions is the key.
-So in 2015, we launched 8 West – a job training program to pair with the Urban Street Angels supportive housing program (based on our evidence-based practice, featuring a harm reduction model with trauma-informed care).
-8 West provides transitional employment opportunities in our social enterprise start-up, and much more.
+In 2015, we launched 8 West as a job training program paired with the Urban Street Angels’ supportive housing program.
+Based on our evidence-based practice, featuring a harm reduction model with trauma-informed care, 8 West provides transitional employment opportunities in our social enterprise startup.
 Above all else, 8 West provides the critical solutions our community needs to help end youth homelessness with a #HandUp.